Click OK to log in and restart your reservation.

-Held by an adult (lap child): A parent or any person 16 years or older may hold the infant in their lap, the infant must be included in the reservation by calling American Airlines reservations.
-International taxes and percentage of adult fare may apply.
+A parent or any person 16 years or older may hold the infant in their lap.
+The infant must be included in the reservation by calling American Airlines reservations.
+Taxes and a percentage of an adult fare may apply.

 Most safety seats that are approved for use in motor vehicles are acceptable for use in aircraft.
 The seat must have a solid back and seat, restraint straps installed to securely hold the child and a label indicating approval for use on an aircraft.